Denise (Randy & the Rainbows song)

 "Denise" is a song written by Neil Levenson that was inspired by his childhood friend, Denise Lefrak.
 In 1963, it became a popular top ten hit on the Billboard Hot 100 chart, when recorded by the American doo-wop group Randy & the Rainbows.
 A cover version by the American new wave group Blondie, re-titled "Denis", reached number 2 in the UK Singles Chart in 1978.
-Dutch actress and singer Georgina Verbaan covered "Denis" in 2002 and reached number 30 on the Dutch Singles Chart.

 Randy & the Rainbows version

 The American doo-wop group Randy & the Rainbows recorded "Denise" with the producers of The Tokens, releasing it as a single in 1963.
 The group's name "Randy & the Rainbows" was chosen by the owners of Laurie Records after the group recorded "Denise".
 Previously, the band had been called "Junior & the Counts" and "The Encores".
 "Denise" spent seventeen weeks on the Billboard Hot 100 chart, settling at number 10, while peaking at number 18 on the Billboard Hot R&B Singles chart, and number 5 on Canada's CHUM Hit Parade.

 The song was ranked number 27 on Billboards end of year ranking "Top Records of 1963" and number 60 on Cash Boxs "Top 100 Chart Hits of 1963".

 The opening measures were sampled by Panda Bear and Sonic Boom for their 2022 song "Edge of the Edge."